 Map 6 shows the location of the Kamloops/Okanagan Region in relation to the Province.
-The region's size and diversity includes dry, hot, semi-arid grass lands in the south that transition to wet areas and rugged mountains in the north.
+The region's size and diversity include dry, hot, semi-arid grass lands in the south that transition to wet areas and rugged mountains in the north.
 The Thompson River, Okanagan and Shuswap Lakes are principle features in the region.
 A large forest industry competes with the demands of a diverse tourism and recreation industry.
-The region has an estimated 200 million cubic metres of pine.
-By 2014, an estimated 62 million cubic metres of pine had been killed by the Mountain Pine Beetle.
-This is about 98% of the estimated 63 million that is expected to die from the epidemic that peaked in 2007.

 The historic AAC for the region was approximately 9 million cubic metres.
-It was increased to 13 million cubic metres to support salvage of logs from both fire and beetle mortality, and currently sits at about 10.3 million cubic metres.
-A future long-term sustainable AAC of about 8 million cubic metres is forecast by 2024.
+It was increased to 13 million cubic metres to support salvage of logs from both fire and beetle mortality, and currently sits at about 8.7 million cubic metres following several significant AAC reductions.
+A future, long-term sustainable AAC of about 7.2 million cubic metres is forecast by 2024.